What is the deadline for applying for the Fall term?

 Do you require the GRE exam?

-Yes, the GRE is a recommended but not mandatory for PhD applications.
+The GRE is a recommended but not mandatory for PhD applications.
 It is not required for master's applications.
 The institutional code for the University of Pittsburgh is 2927, and if needed, the department code for Statistics is 0705.
 GRE scores are acceptable for five years after the test date.

 Do you require the GRE in Advanced Math?